Fear of Using an Outhouse: An Inconvenient Fear

 Do you find yourself on edge just thinking about making a trip to the outhouse?

-Does the idea of using a Porta-Potty trigger your paruresis?
+Does the idea of using a porta-potty trigger a sense of panic?

 Living a life driven by fear can be exhausting, especially if it involves your bladder.
 And how do you get the help you need if you’re too embarrassed to talk about it?

-Fear of outhouses, paruresis, and portaphobia are all terms for silent fears.
+Fear of outhouses, paruresis, and portaphobia are all terms for the silent fear of outhouses or especially the fear of outhouses at night.
 Living in fear is never the answer, especially when you have access to resources that can help you combat it.
 While it may seem like an embarrassing topic to discuss, recognition and acceptance is the first step to finding a solution.
-Here’s what you should know about combating the nuisance surrounding the fear of outhouses.
+Read on for more about combating the fear of outhouses.

 Want to know more about the fear of outhouses?
 You’ve come to the right place!